- How can I access MELISA testing in the US and Canada?

 - How much does MELISA cost and when will I receive my results?

 Results are ready within 10-14 days.
 We will send you a PayPal invoice as soon as your results are ready.
-You can pay securely in US$ by credit or debit card.
+You can pay securely in US$ or CAD$ by credit or debit card.
 Results cannot be released until payment is received.